mustang-framework/mustang/README.md

     <a href="https://github.com/mustang-framework/mustang/wiki" target="_blank">
         <img src="https://f005.backblazeb2.com/file/mustang-framework/mustan-banner.png" alt="Mustang Banner" width="680">
     </a><br/>
-    PHP Framework for building scalable and maintainable API's on top of Laravel.
+    <b>PHP Framework for building scalable and maintainable API's on top of Laravel.</b>
 </p>

 ## About Mustang
-It is designed to help you build scalable PHP API's faster, by providing tools and functionalities that facilitates the development of any API-Centric App.
+Mustang is designed to help you build scalable PHP API's faster, by providing tools and functionalities that facilitates the development of any API-Centric App.

 Mustang integrated the best Laravel compatible tools, packages and conventions in a very creative way, to deliver a rich set of features for a modern PHP Application.

+Obviously, Mustang is suitable for the medium or large project and if
 <p align="center">
     <a href="https://github.com/mustang-framework/mustang/wiki" target="_blank">
         <img src="https://f005.backblazeb2.com/file/mustang-framework/mustan-button.png" alt="Mustang Banner" width="260">